CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/cli-vm/aws_cli_launch_vm_c6a.48xlarge.md

 ```

 Use q to exit out of the command line

-Note, the AMI uses the maximum value available on io2 for Iops of 100000.

 ### AWS Resources for the aws cli method to launch ec2 instances.